SenthilKumar009/SenthilKumar009/README.md

-### Hi there 👋, my name is Senthil Kumar
+### Hi there 👋, my name is Senthil Kumar Kanagaraj
 #### I am a Big Data Developer

+:man_technologist: About Me :man_in_tuxedo:

 I am Senthil Kumar Kanagaraj from Chennai, India.
 I am self taught Big Data Developer, who love to solve the real time problems using data and related tools.
 I have a good knowledge in development end to end data pipelines using spark eco system technologies and scaling myself into cloud as well.
 Now I am building a portfolio to share the knowledge I have developed and my daily learning through various gateways like Github, LinkedIn, Twitter, and etc.

-Skills: Spark / Python / SQL / Big Data Analytics / Databricks
+Skills: Spark / Python / SQL / Big Data Analytics / Databricks/ Power BI/ Story Telling

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Azure and Databricks for Data Engineering